xhubio/nanook-website/docs/tutorials/createWriter.md

   - The only function which needs to be overwritten is the 'async write(testcaseData)' function.
     It is called for each test case with all the created test case data.
 The 'testcaseData' object contains the data.
-The default writer will just write out this object.
-If you need many different files each writer extracts just the data it needs and writes it to a file.
+The default writer will simply write out this object.
+If you need many different files, each writer will extract only the data it needs and write it to a file.

-  - Just create a file name.
+  - Creates a file name.

   - Writes the file.